View the complete 2023-2024 curriculum guide here.

 Honors Global Cold War

-This course considers how “cold” the Cold War really was and the extent to which it was a global conflict.
+By examining case studies from places such as the Congo, Afghanistan, Cuba and more, this course considers how “cold” the Cold War really was and the extent to which it was a global conflict.

 Honors Greek